-1943).
+In machine learning and cognitive science, artificial neural networks (ANNs) are a family of models inspired by biological neural networks (the central nervous systems of animals, in particular the brain) and are used to estimate or approximate functions that can depend on a large number of inputs and are generally unknown [12].
 Artificial neural networks are generally presented as systems of interconnected "neurons" which exchange messages between each other6.
 The connections have numeric weights that can be tuned based on experience, making neural nets adaptive to inputs and capable of learning.
 For example, a neural network for handwriting recognition is defined by a set of input neurons which may be activated by the pixels of an input image.
-After being weighted and transformed by a function (determined by the network's designer), the activations of these neurons are then passed on to other neurons (Rosenblatt, 1958).
+After being weighted and transformed by a function (determined by the network's designer), the activations of these neurons are then passed on to other neurons [13].
 This process is repeated until finally, an output neuron is activated.
 This determines which character was read.
-Like other machine learning methods - systems that learn from data - neural networks have been used to solve a wide variety of tasks that are hard to solve using ordinary rule-based programming, including computer vision and speech recognition (Forouzanfar, 2010).
+Like other machine learning methods - systems that learn from data - neural networks have been used to solve a wide variety of tasks that are hard to solve using ordinary rule-based programming, including computer vision and speech recognition [14].

-For short-term load forecasting, the Back Propagation Network (BP) network is the most widely used one.
+For short-term load forecasting, the Back-Propagation Network (BP) network is the most widely used one.
 Due to its ability to approximate any continuous nonlinear function, the BP network has extraordinary mapping (forecasting) abilities.
 The BP network is a kind of multilayer feed forward network, and the transfer function within the network is usually a nonlinear function such as the Sigmoid function.
-The typical BP network structure for short-term load forecasting is a three-layer network, with the nonlinear Sigmoid function as the transfer function (Schmidhuber, 2015).
-Fully connected BP networks need more training time and are not adaptive enough to temperature changes therefore some have moved to using non-fully connected BP models (Graves et al., 2009).
-Although a fully connected ANN is able to capture the load characteristics, a non-fully connected ANN is more adaptive to respond to temperature changes.
+The typical BP network structure for short-term load forecasting is a three-layer network, with the nonlinear Sigmoid function as the transfer function [15].
+Fully connected BP networks need more training time and are not adaptive enough to temperature changes therefore some have moved to using non-fully connected BP models [16].
+Although a fully connected ANN can capture the load characteristics, a non-fully connected ANN is more adaptive to respond to temperature changes.
 Results also show that the forecasting accuracy is significantly improved for abrupt temperature changing days.
-There is also merit in combining several sub-ANNs together to give better forecasting results such as using recurrent high order neural networks (RHONN) (Graves & Schmidhuber, 2009).
-Due to its dynamic nature, the RHONN forecasting model is able to adapt quickly to changing conditions such as important load variations or changes of the daily load pattern (Graves et al., 2009).
-A back propagation network is a type of array which can realize nonlinear mapping from the inputs to the outputs.
+There is also merit in combining several sub-ANNs together to give better forecasting results such as using recurrent high order neural networks (RHONN) [17].
+Due to its dynamic nature, the RHONN forecasting model can adapt quickly to changing conditions such as important load variations or changes of the daily load pattern [16].
+A back-propagation network is a type of array which can realize nonlinear mapping from the inputs to the outputs.
 Therefore, the selection of input variables of a load forecasting network is very important.
 In general, there are two selection methods.
 One is based on experience and the other is based on statistical analysis such as the ARIMA and correlation analysis.